Mqtt Plugin

 is %2Faimrt.protocols.example.ExampleService%2FGetBarData

-Serialization type, typically
+Serialization type, usually

 pb